BallAerospace/cosmos-website/_docs_v5/installation.md

 ## Installing COSMOS

 The following sections describe how to get COSMOS installed on various operating systems.
-A ajor difference between COSMOS v4 and COSMOS v5 is the usage of containers.
+A major difference between COSMOS v4 and COSMOS v5 is the usage of containers.
 This document should help you setup you host machine to allow you to have a running version of COSMOS in no time.

 ## Installing COSMOS on Host Machines